shakatoday/ackfock/README.markdown

 # ackfock

-Memo hosting platform especially for business.
+Memo hosting platform for tiny memos of understanding (MOUs).
 It was a startup project.
 Now open source.